NEA RESEARCH LABS: Program Description

 - Organizations whose partnership organizations (see “Required Partnership” section, below) are listed on more than one application for this opportunity.
 For example, two different organizations may not both apply listing the same nonprofit arts partner.
 This prohibition applies, as listed in the paragraph above, to organizations whose primary purpose is to channel resources to an affiliated organization if the affiliated organization is also a partner on another application.

 Ineligible applications will not be reviewed.

 - An organization may submit more than one application under these NEA Research Labs guidelines.
 In each case, the request must be for a distinctly different project.
-However, an organization will not receive more than one NEA Research Labs award in any topic area.
-If more than one research team within an organization is interested in applying, we encourage the teams to work together to submit one application on behalf of the organization rather than separate applications.
+However, an organization will not receive more than one new NEA Research Labs award.
+If more than one research team within an organization is interested in applying, we encourage the teams to explore working together to submit one application on behalf of the organization rather than separate applications.

 The following are considered during the review of applications:

 The artistic excellence of the planned project activities, specifically the: